mayurip50/StackExchangeDataAnalysis/README.md

 Format of Posts Data
 •	Id
 •	PostTypeId (listed in the PostTypestable)
   1. Question
   2. Answer
   3. Orphaned tag wiki
   4. Tag wiki excerpt
   5. Tag wiki
   6. Moderator nomination
-  7. “Wiki placeholder” (seems to only be the election description)
+  7. “Wiki placeholder” (seems to only be the election description) 8.Privilege wiki
-  8. Privilege wiki
 •	AcceptedAnswerId (only present if PostTypeId is 1)
 •	Parent ID (only present if PostTypeId is 2)
 •	CreationDate